 Ritchey notes, “Normally we convert a parallel bus into a serial bit stream.
 The original PCI bus configuration was 137 single-ended wires with a clock.
 With PCI Express I can replace that with two differential pairs, one going each way.
 This delivers three benefits—I don’t need the super fast rise time, I don’t have SSN on the power supply and I need far fewer wires to send the same amount of data.”

-In the final analysis, differential signaling has become the silver bullet for the high-speed data paths of many of today’s electronic products and the Internet as we know it would not exist without it.
-It has also becomes a very cost effective approach because differential signaling does not require the very many wires associated with single-ended signaling, so the cost of the PCB is way less.
+In the final analysis, differential signaling has become the silver bullet for the high-speed data paths of many of today’s electronic products, and the Internet as we know it would not exist without it.
+It has also become a very cost-effective approach because differential signaling does not require the very many wires associated with single-ended signaling, so the cost of the PCB is way less.
 Further, differential signaling will be able to handle data path needs for a long time into the future.

 Would you like to find out more about how Altium can help you with your next PCB design?
 Still curious about single-ended vs differential transmission?
 Talk to an expert at Altium or read up on signal integrity tools for PCB designers in Altium Designer®.